Real Estate Agent License Requirements in Massachusetts

 - Prior to taking the licensing exam, you must acquire three (3) complete candidate endorsements from non-related individuals.
 They are not required to be residents of the state of Massachusetts and fellow classmates of the applicant from the real estate course are ineligible to sign the candidate endorsement.

 Applicants must finish these real estate exam requirements to become a real estate agent in Massachusetts:

 - Applicants must finish forty (40) hours of approved pre-licensing education.
-To see upcoming classes and to get started visit our partner The CE Shop.
+To see upcoming classes and to get started visit our class calendar.

 - After completing the course material, applicants must complete the course’s final exam.
 This exam consists of 100 questions and you must receive a minimum score of 75% to pass.